jsundgren/Sound-visualisation/README.md

 # Sound-visualisation
-Trying out the Web Audio API.
-I have no idea where I'm going with this. :-)
+Playing around with the p5.js library.
+Fun stuff! :-)